WorldfavorOrg/recruitment-test-backend/README.md

 You need to create the project structure and architecture necessary to achieve this.
 To us, implementation design is as important as solving the assignment.

 ### Database
-You need to create a local database with a Users table with the following columns: EmployeeCode, Name, Department, Location, DateOfJoining.
+You need to create a local database with a Users table with the following columns: EmployeeCode, Name, Department, Location and DateOfJoining.
 Check the content of the provided CSV file to know what datatype each column should have.

 ### API endpoints
 1)	__Import__: This endpoint will consume a file of type CSV, parse it and save the uploaded data to database and respond with a reply message i.e. if succeded response will be 200, if errors then response will contain what error